-Twenty weeks of being pregnant.
+Eighteen weeks of being pregnant.
 It’s kind of crazy to think about.
-A lot can change in twenty weeks.
+A lot can change in eighteen weeks.

 It has made me look at myself, my relationships, my life, and everything else differently.
 I can’t quite explain it, but it feels like my brain has been completely rewired.
 I used to do something because I wanted to do it.
 Now I do something because it’ll benefit my son (and me) in the long run.
 I used to plan things because it was something I wanted to do.
 Now I think of the future and try to picture how my actions will benefit my son instead of myself.
 I’m not saying that I’ve turned into a completely selfless person, but my wants and needs have taken a backseat to what I need to do for this pregnancy and my son to be healthy.